Last updated on October 14, 2025

 Arena Tutor tracks every Arena gameplay stat that matters: full Match History to check your results by format and deck, post-game stats to review your game, deckbuilding suggestions when you are rounding up a Limited deck, and more!

-How Do I Disable the Tutorial?
+How Do I Skip the Tutorial?

 Go to the “Adjust Options” menu (on the top right – it looks like a cog wheel), then go to the Account menu at the bottom.